 The medical term for “loss of smell” is ‘Anosmia’.
 Anosmia is a condition where partial or complete loss of smell.
 This condition could be either temporary or permanent.
 Temporary anosmia is usually due to irritation caused on the nose lining caused due to allergies/cold.

-Causes Of Anosmia:
+Causes of Anosmia:

-Anosmia usually occurs due to swellings or blockages in the nose which prevents odor entering the nose.
-Alternatively, it occurs due to the failure in the system that sends signals from nose to the brain.
+Anosmia usually occurs due to swellings or blockages in the nose which prevents odor from entering the nose.
+Alternatively, it occurs due to the failure in the system that sends signals from the nose to the brain.
 Let us see the prime causes in detail:

 1. Sinus infection

 5. Allergies, allergic rhinitis

 6. Chronic congestion not related to allergies (known-allergic rhinitis)

 Anosmia caused due to common cold usually leads to partial anosmia and this case usually subsides by itself when cold subsides.
 In case of blocked nasal passage, air cannot pass through the nose which is probably due to:

 2. Nasal Polyps

 3. Bone deformities inside the nose or a nasal septum